Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Capacity Reservation, Guaranteed availability in AZ for duration, Pay use or not

 ## EC2 - Instance Storage
-EBS - Elastic Block Storage Volumes
-Network drive, Can attach to one EC2 instance, Locked to AZ
+EBS - Elastic Block Storage Volumes, Network drive, Can attach to one EC2 instance
 Capacity in GBs and IOPS, Can be changed, Popular General Purpose SSD (gp2)
-Delete on Termination attribute (default true for root drives)
+Delete on Termination attribute (default true for root drives), Locked to AZ
 EBS Snapshots - EBS Volume backup at point in time
 Create volume from snapshot, Can copy across AZ and regions
 Archive storage tier (-75%, 24-72h), Recycle bin (1 day to one year)